T4m/FOSMessageBundle/Resources/doc/01-create-recipient-field.md

 Create the recipient field
 ==========================

-You current messaging system is not fully working, as you may experienced it by trying to access `http://app.com/app_dev.php/messages/new`.
+You current messaging system is not fully working, as you may notice by trying to access `http://app.com/app_dev.php/messages/new`.

-Indeed, you need either to use predefined or to implement a recipient field so FOSMessageBundle can transform a given user into a User entity.
+Indeed you need either to use a predefined recipient field type or to implement one in order to let FOSMessageBundle transform a form value into a User entity.

 Using the FOSUserBundle
 -----------------------